wui-hong/tp/docs/UserGuide.md

 ### Alphanumeric
 Consisting of only letters (a-z, A-Z) or numbers or both.
 ### Amount
+The total value of the transaction.
 ### Balance
+The amount of money that you owe a person or the amount of money that they owe you.
+A positive balance under a person means that they owe you money, whereas a negative balance means that you owe them money.
 ### Card
+A rectangular area in our application that either describes the full details of a transaction or person.
 ### Command
+To use and control the application, commands are necessary.
+To utilise a feature, a command has to be typed into the Command Input Field and executed.
 ### Cost
+The total value of the transaction.
 ### Description
+A written account of a transaction, used to provide context and details about the transaction.
 ### Email address
+A unique identifier for an email account.
+It identifies an email box to which messages and emails are delivered.
 ### Field
+An area where text can be input.
 ### Flag
+Flags are used to modify the operation of a command.
 ### Gui
+Gui stands for graphical user interface.
+A graphical user interface uses icons and mouse inputs from users to allow them to interact with the application.
 ### Index
+A number representing the position of an item in a list.
 ### Integer
+A number that is a not a fraction.
+E.g. whole numbers such as -10, 0, 1, 5/
 ### Keyword
+An important word that is used by the application to process various commands.
 ### Name
+A word or set of words that are used to address or refer to a person.
+### Negative
+A numerical value that is less than 0.
 ### Parameter
+An additional input that provides further details on a command that a user is executing.
 ### Payee
+Refers to the person that paid for the transaction.
 ### Payer
+Refers to a person that owes the payee money for the transaction.
 ### Person
+A human being.
 ### Phone number
+A sequence of digits that is dialled on a telephone to contact a person.
 ### Portion
+A subset of a transaction.
+A transaction is split into multiple portions.
 ### Positive
+A numerical value that is greater than 0.
 ### Settle
+Refers to the act of two people exchanging money, such that their respective balances with each other equal zero after the transaction.
 ### Shorthand
+A shortened version of a command.
 ### Tag
+A label that can be applied to a person to provide additional details about them.
 ### Telegram handle
+A unique identifier for a telegram account.
 ### Timestamp
+Refers to the time the transaction occurred.
+Timestamps in our application are displayed in the "DD/MM/YYYY HH:MM" format.
+DD refers to Day, MM refers to Month, YYYY refers to Year, HH refers to Hour, and MM refers to Minute.
 ### Transaction
+An interaction of buying or selling something where the exchange of money occurs.
 ### Weight
+A numerical value assigned to each person that is involved in a transaction.
+It is used to calculate the amount of money that a person should pay for their share of the transaction.